-Operating under the responsibility of Mr. Frans Timmermans, First Vice-President, in charge of Better Regulation, Inter-Institutional Relations, the Rule of Law and the Charter of Fundamental Rights, the Internal Audit Service (IAS) is a core part of the internal audit system for the European Commission and EU agencies.
+Operating under the responsibility of Mr. Didier Reynders, European Commissioner for Justice, the Internal Audit Service (IAS) is a core part of the internal audit system for the European Commission and EU agencies.
 The mission of the IAS is to provide independent, objective assurance and consulting services designed to add value and improve the operations of the European Commission.